angelacorte/slides-sven-visit/slides-sven-visit.typ

   )
 ]

 #slide(title: "Complete or Partial Alignment")[
+  Two structurally different programs should not align.

   #programs

-  Two structural different programs must not align in the _complete alignment_.
+  In ScaFi, however, they align.

-  l'allineamento completo è quando non hai due programmi strutturalmente diversi che fra di loro si allineano (esempio della tesi)
+  // l'allineamento completo è quando non hai due programmi strutturalmente diversi che fra di loro si allineano (esempio della tesi)
-  [programmi strutturalmente diversi non devono alinnearsi] esempio con scafi e protelis?
+  // [programmi strutturalmente diversi non devono alinnearsi]
+  // esempio con scafi e protelis?

-  //those programs are different and should not be aligned (in scafi allineano)
+  // //those programs are different and should not be aligned
+  // (in scafi allineano)
-  //they must not align because one is a concat operation and the other is the construction of a tuple, so the result of the programs are different types conto a quale nbr siamo arrivati, quindi la struttura astrae da quello che c'e intorno mentre in collektive sono due cose diverse
+  // //they must not align because one is a concat operation and the other is the construction of a tuple, so the result of the programs are different types
+  // conto a quale nbr siamo arrivati, quindi la struttura astrae da quello che c'e intorno
+  // mentre in collektive sono due cose diverse
 ]

 #slide(title: "Overview")[